 Some fields are described in the following table.

-Select a value for the type of exchange rate.
 Currently, Daily is the only type used.

-Select the currency to which you are converting the currency selected in the currencies list.
+The currency to which you are converting the currency selected in the currencies list.

 - Repeat this process to add additional exchange rates.

 You must restart the Siebel client or use the clear cache command before any changes to exchange rates can be seen in your Siebel application.
 For more information about clearing the cache, see Clearing the Cache.

 NOTE: As of January 2002, the Euro Triangulation method for converting between currencies belonging to EMU members is not needed for present and future currency exchanges.
 However, the method is still available in Siebel applications, as are the old currencies, so that historical data can be maintained accurately.
 The following description applies only to historical data needing conversion prior to the 2002 switch to the Euro for the EMU member countries.